NFL Approves Deal with BetMGM, FOXBet, PointsBet, & WynnBET

 These agreements enable all four operators to acquire NFL in-game commercial units, besides other select league media inventory.
 Additionally, the four new partners can also license official data from the league’s official data provider, Genius Sports, said the news release.

 NFL Now Has Seven Sportsbook Partners

 After the NFL’s announcement Monday, BetMGM, FOX Bet, PointsBet, and WynnBET join their more formidable counterparts FanDuel, DraftKings, and Caesars Entertainment, which were named the NFL’s first-ever U.S. sportsbook partners earlier this year.

 On April 15, the NFL announced its first such sports betting deal – the tri-exclusive partnership – adding the three most prestigious names ahead of the launch of the 2021 NFL Season, now a few days away.

 Regarding the addition of four new sportsbook partners, Nana-Yaw Asamoah, V.P.
 Business Development for the NFL, said the league is thrilled to announce the select group as approved sportsbook operators.

 He said the group of operators will help the professional football league to engage fans in responsible and innovative ways this season in the light of the everchanging sports betting landscape.

 Though NFL has added four more sportsbook partners, their designation will remain a level below the “tri-exclusive” partnership the league struck with FanDuel, DraftKings, and Caesars – the first two of which are the biggest operators in the U.S.

-Unlike the tri-exclusive partners of the NFL, which are the official sports betting partner of the league, BetMGM, FOX Bet, PointsBet, and WynnBET will be just be approved operators of the league.
+Unlike the tri-exclusive partners of the NFL, which are the official sports betting partners of the league, BetMGM, FOX Bet, PointsBet, and WynnBET will just be approved operators of the league.